 Remember, security isn't about the tools you use or the software you download.
 It begins with understanding the unique threats you face and how you can counter those threats.
 Check out our Assessing your Risks guide for more information.

 Security is a Process, not a Purchase Anchor link

 Secondly, it’s impossible to protect against every kind of trick or attacker, so you should concentrate on which people might want your data, what they might want from it, and how they might get it.
 If your biggest threat is physical surveillance from a private investigator with no access to internet surveillance tools, you don't need to buy some expensive encrypted phone system that claims to be "NSA-proof."
-Alternatively, if you are facing a government that regularly jails dissidents because they use encryption tools, it may make sense to use simpler tricks—like a set of pre-arranged codes—rather than risk leaving evidence that you use encryption software on your laptop.
+Alternatively, if you face a government that regularly jails dissidents because they use encryption tools, it may make sense to use simpler tactics—like arranging a set of harmless-sounding, pre-arranged codes to convey messages—rather than risk leaving evidence that you use encryption software on your laptop.
 Coming up with a set of possible attacks you plan to protect against is called threat modeling.

 Given all that, here are some questions you can ask about a tool before downloading, purchasing, or using it.